artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## JS Tooling

-Facebook's tooling

--   Nuclide is good, but not good enough
--   Flow is good, but editor support is not good enough
--   We use TypeScript but it is a bit of a battle **today**
--   TypeScript + VS Code is basically Xcode level of quality, just less polished but more reliable and open source.
--   Newest release of RN includes some of our work on making
--   node community is great at automation: linters and formatters work reliably and inside your editor
--   Debugging is tricky, but feasible.
-O2.
+Facebook's tooling is 👍.
+They have an IDE-like text editor called Nuclide, which is built on GitHub's text editor Atom.
+If you're using the default setup for React Native then you'll probably have a good time with it.

+We opted for using TypeScript to provide a type system to our React Native - I covered why inside [Retrospective: Swift at Artsy][swift-at-artsy].
+It's got substantially easier to use TypeScript with React Native since version 0.45 includes work from Artsy and [futurice][] making it possible via config settings alone.

+We choose TypeScript because of how well VS Code and TypeScript integrate.
+It provides an Xcode-like level of integration.
+Which, IMO, is a high barrier.
+It's definitely less polished, but it's Open Source - which is a very fair trade-off to me.

+The node community is great at simple automation, we have code formatters and language linters that will auto-fix your code as you press save.
+We have pre-commit, pre-push hooks that are set up automatically when you start using the project.
+It means you spend less time thinking about trivial details that add up.
+It's wonderful.

+Debugging our code is still a really tricky problem, we initially had all our debugging set up inside VS Code but eventually it got reliable and people moved back to `console.log` or using the debugger inside Chrome.
+For what it's worth, the type of code we've been writing has been much easier to debug as it is significantly simpler.
+It's not been a pressing problem.

-Testing
+# Testing

--   Testing on native is a nightmare
--   Apple's tooling for tests has always been bad
+Testing was never a priority in the iOS world.
+I feel like it's always getting better with each Xcode version, particularly the change in Xcode 9 which allows tests to run in another simulator without turning off your app.

+We really put a lot of time and patience into our native testing on iOS.
+Coming from that world, to the absolute ease of testing in the JavaScript world is pretty breath-taking.
+Check out my [coverage of Jest's features][artsy-jest].

-There are two ways to write tests for your react native code: in process and out of process.
-E.g. in JS side, or in native side.
+There are two ways to write tests for your React Native code: in process and out of process.
+E.g. from the JavaScript side, or in native side.

--   JS side: Choice of many test runners, built with hundreds of people involved in multi-year test runners
+-   JS side: Choice of many Open Source test runners, built with hundreds of people involved in multi-year test runners.

--   Native side: Probably one person making XCTest, one person trying to get some improvements in Xcode each year
+-   Native side: Probably one or two people making XCTest, one person trying to get some improvements in Xcode each year.
+Closed source.

--   JS side: Instant, can run at the same time as your app
--   Native side: Requires stopping your app, running tests, then restarting your work

-We had a few native tests, but very quickly we stopped running them.
+We tried out a few native tests, but very quickly we stopped running them.
+Mainly as we were spending most of our time in a JavaScript environment, so tests would need to run in Xcode.
+As we don't need a Mac to run our tests, we can use linux CI servers and get 3-4 minute CI runs.

--   We use Jest for all these reasons (quote JS post)

--   CI process is just a linux box
--   CI takes ~3m

-Deployment
+# Deployment

--   Because JS is separate from app, JS can be updated separately
--   JS is not dynamically changing application via swizzling etc - just new JS talking to existing native code
--   This means you _can_ ship a different version of the JS to your app, but not all features can be shipped to old clients
--   We don't do it, for our ~month cadence, 2 day review time is OK
--   We do use it for having betas using different builds of the JS runtime.
-No need to deploy to testflight on every commit when we can ship just the JS and make our own commit chooser.
--   Deployment is tricky because you have two version number for _your_ RN: the version of the components, and the version of your native bridge
+This one is a bit tricky to get your head around at first.
+As React Native is a client-side library that you don't make source-code changes to, which interacts with JavaScript that you bundle with the app (or use the React Native Packager at dev-time.)
+Then the JavaScript part of your application is just a file that can be updated, amended or fixed at any time.

+This is not dynamically swizzing or fishhooking methods, you can ship new JavaScript code to your app which can interact with the exact same version of your React Native library.

+This is what makes it possible to ship bug fixes to your app as fast as the web.
+We use this, but only for admin users.
+They can choose the JavaScript for any commit on master, or any active pull request inside a beta version of our app.

+Our app release cadence is still about a month long, moving to React Native hasn't changed that.
+We've automated the entire process, so it's a cultural artifact rather than technical.
+So a day or two for the App Store review is fine, ideally our betas should be getting longer than that for testing.

+This is a little bit tricky though.
+Because you can write expose native code which interacts with your JavaScript, this creates a link between the native API that is available and the JavaScript that uses it.
+So, you still need to ship native code.

 Doing it right per platform